pricingassistant/mongokat/README.md

 You can just do `make test` to run the tests after setting up your environment (`make virtualenv` might help)

+Alternatively, you can use `make docker_test` to run tests inside a Docker image, without worrying about installing MongoDB on your machine.

 Contributing
 ============